schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Accreditation

-A winnable industrial-organizational psychologist sails at a intuitive water closet.
+A winnable industrial-organizational psychologist sails at an intuitive water closet.

 ## Accented Validity